The stars of 'Get Out'

 "I think it's because it's so well directed and so well written," actor Stephen Root said.
 "And it's something that Jordan's been working on for a long time, and it came to fruition."

-The movie comes at a time when many are pushing for an increased diologue regarding racial tensions and other forms of bigotry.
+The movie comes at a time when many are pushing for an increased dialogue regarding racial tensions and other forms of bigotry.

 "I think we're all aware that there is rampant racism and xenophobia in this country," Gabriel said.
-"And that's why it's so resonant...and done to make a very strong point.
+"And that's why it's so resonant ... and done to make a very strong point.
 We need to stop being racist."